apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-> Another way to do this would be to copy the interceptors provided by the `LegacyInterceptorProvider` (which are all public), and then place your interceptors in the points in the array where you want them.
+> Another way to do this would be to copy the interceptors provided by the `DefaultInterceptorProvider` (which are all public), and then place your interceptors in the points in the array where you want them.
 However, since in this case we can run this interceptor first, it's just as simple to subclass.

 Next, go back to your `Network` class.
 Replace the `ApolloClient` with an updated `lazy var` which creates the `RequestChainNetworkTransport` manually, using your custom interceptor provider: